-Chia seeds bring many different health benefits, and are becoming a key part to many people’s diets.
-So what really are Chia seeds good for?
-Chia seeds are good for things like:
+It may seem like a strange question to ask ‘what is chia seeds good for?‘ but people are asking it.
+They bring many different health benefits, and are becoming a key part to many people’s diets.
+These seeds are good for things like:

 - Supporting bodily functions through providing a high source of nutritional value